lfagundes/oosheet/docs/using-oosheet.rst

     >>> S('a1').drag_to('a10')
     >>> S('a1:a10').drag_to('g10')

 Rows can be inserted and deleted.
-Note that when you insert rows or columns, the selector of the object will grow to include the cells just inserted:
+Note that when you insert rows or columns, the selection of the object will grow to include the cells just inserted:

     >>> S('a4').insert_row() #insert one row
+    Sheet1.A4:A5
     >>> S('a4').insert_rows(7) #inserts seven rows
+    Sheet1.A4:A11
     >>> S('d1').insert_column()
+    Sheet1.D1:E1
     >>> S('a7').delete_rows()
     >>> S('g1').delete_columns()